Selection of the Most Probable Best: Empirical Analysis

 \section{Empirical Analysis}

-In this section, we present numerical performance analyses using synthetic and market simulation examples; the latter is a simplified version of General Motors' vehicle content optimization problem~\citep{GMVCO}.
-We compare Algorithms \ref{alg:rate_opt}--4 with Equal Allocation (EA) that samples $\lt\{(i, \theta_b)\rt\}$ uniformly given a budget and C-OCBA proposed by \cite{gao2019selecting} to solve a contextual R\&S problem.
+In this section, we present numerical performance analyses using a synthetic example and a more realistic market simulation model.
+The former is designed to examine the effects of the solutions' mean configuration, simulation variance, and non-normality of simulation output to the algorithms' performances using the solutions with known means and variances.
+The latter is to demonstrate application of MPB in a decision-making problem.
+For both examples, we compare Algorithms \ref{alg:rate_opt}--4 with Equal Allocation (EA) that samples $\lt\{(i, \theta_b)\rt\}$ uniformly given a budget and C-OCBA proposed by \cite{gao2019selecting} for contextual R\&S. Algorithm~5 is tested for the second example.
 For all algorithms, initial sample size $n_0=5$ is adopted for the synthetic example and $n_0 = 10$ for the market simulation example.
-We evaluate four metrics for the performance analysis: (i) PFS: $\prob(i_n^* \neq i^*)$; (ii) FNR; and (iii) $1-$ACC, where FNR and ACC are defined in~\eqref{def:error}.
+We evaluate three performance metrics: (i) PFS: $\prob(i_n^* \neq i^*)$; (ii) FNR; and (iii) $1-$ACC.
 All metrics are reported in the base-10 logarithmic scale.